dmeoli/WS4J/README.md

 ## Built with Maven

-To create a jar file with dependencies including resource and config files:
+To create a jar file with dependencies including resource files:

 ```
 $ mvn install